1. Ftc Report in New York | Non Payment in a Large Commercial Marine Engineering Project

 These principles formed a strong legal and regulatory basis for the FTC filing and subsequent negotiations.

-3. FTC Report in New York | Evidence Collection and Case Building Strategy
+3. Ftc Report in New York | Evidence Collection and Case Building Strategy

 Establishing Unfair Commercial Conduct